Being Dad has nothing to do with fathering a child.

 So, a Man cannot discern he is to be a Husband until he has fully discerned the depth and meaning of what it is to be a Dad.

-Becoming a Dad MUST be a discernment based on the Twelve Righteous Virtues learned and practiced as a Man, grounded in a level of Moral Clarity that establishes for a Man his Aptitude for Marriage – his ability to BE married – which leads him to discern that he should be married; in conjunction with the discernment based on the Matrimonial Sacrifices that determine who he should marry (Can he make those sacrifices for that particular woman) combined with the requisite understanding and free acceptance of and commitment to the qualities of being a Dad, presented here.
+Becoming a Dad MUST be a discernment based on the Twelve Righteous Virtues learned and practiced as a Man, grounded in his Perfect level of Moral Clarity that establishes for a Man his Perfect Aptitude for Marriage – his ability to BE married – which leads him to discern that he should be Married (He can make the sacrifices necessary to be Married.); in conjunction with the discernment based on the Matrimonial Sacrifices that determine who he should Marry (Can he make those particular sacrifices through that particular woman to God for the Marriage?) combined with the requisite understanding and free acceptance of and commitment to the qualities of being a Dad, presented here.

 Doing fatherhood vs. Being Dad